 UPDATED: If you are using the thicker faux suede from Amazon instead of the Cricut brand, TAPE down the material on all sides to the purple mat with blue painter's tape before cutting.

 Load your mat into your machine by hitting the load button (two arrows) on your Cricut Maker.

-Then hit the Go button (the Cricut face) on your maker and it will start to cut.
+Then hit the Go button (the Cricut face) on your Cricut Maker or Explore Air 2 and it will start to cut.